In this quick learning guide, let’s break down KW VS KWH in simple English.

-Just take the amount of wattage you need and divided by the rate of energy a single panel can reproduce.
+Just take the amount of wattage you need and divide it by the rate of energy a single panel can reproduce.

 5160 W / 300 W = 17 panels

-If you want to learn more about calculating numbers of solar panel required, please read more here
+If you want to learn more about calculating the numbers of solar panels required, please read more here